What is the Beyond the Lab program?

 Do you receive credit or funding for participating?

 Beyond the Lab outcomes vary widely but always leave an impact.
-For example, Three students from the Humanities Lab Spring 2019 – Rebuilding Puerto Rico Lab became the first students to kick-off the Lab’s inaugural Beyond the Lab program, where they created a children’s book with the aim of providing children language, tools and resources for coping with natural disasters such as Puerto Rico’s Hurricane Maria.
+For example, three students from the Humanities Lab Spring 2019 – Rebuilding Puerto Rico Lab became the first students to kick-off the Lab’s inaugural Beyond the Lab program, where they created a children’s book with the aim of providing children language, tools and resources for coping with natural disasters such as Puerto Rico’s Hurricane Maria.

-The interdisciplinary students, Molly O’Neal (Philosophy major), Jasmine Amoako-Agyei (Marketing major with a minor is Sustainability and Tech Entrepreneurship) and Madison Billingsley (Bio-Chem & Global Health double major) joined together with our Humanities Lab Founding Director, Dr. Sally Kitch to continue their Lab’s impact project where they had worked in collaboration to authoring a children’s book.
+The interdisciplinary students, Molly O’Neal (Philosophy major), Jasmine Amoako-Agyei (Marketing major with a minor is Sustainability and Tech Entrepreneurship) and Madison Billingsley (Bio-Chem & Global Health double major) joined together with Humanities Lab Founding Director, Dr. Sally Kitch to continue their Lab’s impact outcome where they had worked in collaboration to authoring a children’s book.